Last updated: 3/7/23 | March 7th, 2023

 The Nunnery at a glance:

-- Large private rooms (great for couples/families)
+• Large private rooms (great for couples/families)

-- Courtyard for hanging out and meeting people
+• Courtyard BBQ for hanging out &cooking

-Beds from 42 AUD, private rooms from 105 AUD.
+Beds from 43 AUD, private rooms from 115 AUD.

 6. The Mansion Melbourne

 This newly renovated hostel has become extremely popular due to its fantastic location in the artsy Northside area of Melbourne.
-It’s inside the “free tram zone” around the CBD and within close reach of Queen Victoria Market, Federation Square, and Chinatown.
-They have friendly staff, a well-equipped kitchen, and since it’s not really a party hostel it tends to be a bit less rowdy than others.
-The beds are basic bunks but the mattresses are thick and there are lockers for storage.
-Each bed has a plug and a light too.
+The highlight for me is that it’s inside the “free tram zone” around the CBD and within close reach of Queen Victoria Market, Federation Square, and Chinatown.
+They have friendly staff, a well-equipped kitchen, and since it’s not really a party hostel it tends to be a bit less rowdy than others (there’s a no noise rule after 11pm).

-After ten years of traveling the world, I still love to stay in hostels.
+After over fifteen years of traveling the world, I still love to stay in hostels.
 They add character to your experience and make it easy to meet other travelers.
 If you want to make the most out of your time in Melbourne, be sure to stay at any of the hostels above.
 You won’t be disappointed.

 Book Your Trip to Melbourne: Logistical Tips and Tricks